Transcript and Required School Forms

 - A midyear transcript is due by February 15.

 - A final transcript, with the graduation date, is due by July 1 if you are admitted and choose to enroll.

 - A high school diploma or the equivalent is required in order to begin classes at Stanford.

 - These documents must be submitted by your high school college counselor or another school administrator.

 - In the Common Application, students invite a counselor to complete the School Report form and Counselor Recommendation form, which includes a recommendation letter.

-- Note: the School Report is a required form located in the application and submitted by your counselor.
-The School Report tells us about your academic strengths in the context of the academic programs available in your school.
+- Note: the School Report form is a required form located in the application and submitted by your counselor.
+The School Report form tells us about your academic strengths in the context of the academic programs available in your school.